27 Sep 2021 | 6 min Read

 Women with gestational diabetes do not report any unusual symptoms as diabetes comes out in routine blood tests.
 Still, there are some of the signs:

-During pregnancy, hormones build up glucose in your blood, and to manage it, your pancreas release sufficient insulin.
-But when your body cannot release the required amount of insulin, the blood sugar levels get up, resulting in gestational diabetes.
+During pregnancy, hormones build up glucose in your blood, and to manage it, your pancreas releases sufficient insulin.
+But when your body cannot release the required amount of insulin, the blood sugar levels get up, resulting in pregnancy diabetes.

 Eat a variety of foods that make your diet nutritionally balanced.
 Make sure the intake of Saturated fat is less than 10%.
 You may get a prescribed supplement for Vitamins and Minerals to fill the gap.

 Staying fit and active is also vital during pregnancy.
 Follow good posture as it will further help you to manage backache during pregnancy.
 Moderate physical activity is suitable for a healthy pregnancy.
 It additionally lowers blood sugar levels too.